-During this active adventure, cruise through the heart of the Northwest Passage.
-You will experience first-hand those islands, waterways, and wilds that still yield a gratifying sense of achievement for all those who make the voyage, including Beechey Island, made famous by explorers such as Roald Amundsen and Sir John Franklin.
+For centuries, fortune-seekers risked their lives to find the Northwest Passage, the fabled sea route running between Europe and Asia, the greatest geographical problem of the last three centuries, according to the New York Times of November 25, 1852.
+During this 20-day active adventure, cruise through the heart of the Northwest Passage.
+Experience first-hand those islands, waterways and wilds that still yield a gratifying sense of achievement for all those who make the voyage, including Beechey Island, made famous by explorers such as Roald Amundsen and Sir John Franklin.

 Long considered lost forever, the ships of the Franklin Expedition have been the subject of many searches over the years.
 In September 2014, the Victoria Strait Expedition conducted a large hunt for the two missing vessels, and on 7 September, 2014 the search team found the sunken remains of the HMS Erebus off the coast of King William Island.

 On this active expedition, we’ll visit some of the main highlights of the fabled Northwest Passage, a sea route long-known to sailors around the world for its formidable channels.
 Traversing this passage was considered the greatest geographical quest for the last three centuries, tempting renowned explorers such as Roald Amundsen and Sir John Franklin.
 From landscapes to icescapes to seascapes, we’ll explore some of the region’s most interesting and stunning landmarks.